madve2/uppp-pixabay-for-office/README.md

 Now you need to tell Word / PowerPoint about this location.

-1. Create a new document
+1. Open Word or PowerPoint, and create a new document
 2. Select *File > Options > Trust Center > Trust Center Settings > Trusted Add-in Catalogs*.
 3. In the *Catalog Url* field, paste the path of the manifests folder (e.g. `\\COMPUTERNAME\manifests`).
 Click the Add catalog button.
 It will show up in the list below.
 4. In the list, check the *Show in menu* box and then click OK.